 “Having the faculty involved in the commercialization of new discoveries is important to fulfilling the research mission of the College of Medicine.
 By translating research breakthroughs into commercial products, we increase treatment options and improve clinical care.”Dr. David Stern, Executive Dean, UT College of Medicine

-The University of Tennessee Research Foundation (UTRF) is announcing a call for submissions for the UTRF Maturation Funding program.
-Proposals are due into your Research Office (through TERA PAMS) (submission period is now closed).
-The program helps UT researchers further develop technologies that have potential for commercial success.
+The University of Tennessee Research Foundation (UTRF)’s Maturation Grant Funding program helps UT researchers further develop technologies that have potential for commercial success.
 Up to $15,000 in direct costs will be awarded to the highest ranking proposals.

 - Open to all UT researchers, faculty, staff and students at all campuses and institutes.